marijnh/Eloquent-JavaScript/11_async.md

 {{index "+= operator"}}

-The problem lies in the `+=` operator, which takes the _current_ value of `list` at the time where the statement starts executing, and, when the statement finishes executing, sets the `list` binding to be that value plus the added string.
+The problem lies in the `+=` operator, which takes the _current_ value of `list` at the time where the statement starts executing, and then, when the `await` finishes, sets the `list` binding to be that value plus the added string.

 {{index "await keyword"}}

-But between the time where the statement starts executing and the time where it finishes there's an `await` expression, which means there's an asynchronous gap there.
-The `map` expression runs before anything has been added to the list, so each of the `+=` operators starts from an empty list and end up, when its storage retrieval finishes, setting `list` to a single-line list—the result of adding the line it built to the empty string.
+But between the time where the statement starts executing and the time where it finishes there's an asynchronous gap.
+The `map` expression runs before anything has been added to the list, so each of the `+=` operators starts from an empty string and end up, when its storage retrieval finishes, setting `list` to a single-line list—the result of adding its line to the empty string.

 {{index "side effect"}}